steven-hosking/PersonalDetailsChallenge/README.md

 ## PersonalDetails-add

-Prompts will request the name, phone number and address.
-Once the information has been entered, personal information will be saved into the file.
+This is to add details and are saved to the file.

 **Flags**